 The world is getting smaller.
 And the similarities in the ambitions and methods of the individuals and organisations that seek to advance the creative industries across countries and continents are apparent.
 The CEP programme primarily seeks to share UK expertise with the world, but there is obviously much to reflect on and learn to share back in the UK.

-I dream of a Tees Valley that overcomes high unemployment not through centrally-mandated relief packages, but authentic grass-roots investment in the soft and hard assets of the area and its people.
+I dream of a Tees Valley, and similar areas across the UK, that overcome high unemployment not through centrally-mandated relief packages, but authentic grass-roots investment in the soft and hard assets of the area and its people.

 Example 2: Property and Creative Cities

 While in Lviv, I was given a tour of a former soviet building originally established for making medical devices such as heart rate monitors, which was being re-purposed as subsidised studio space for creative startups.
 Behind each door of this labyrinthine complex were eco-designers, illustrators, architects, brand consultants and digital comms studios.
 The space was cheap, and the community was thriving because of it.

 Such studio spaces were a common feature in London 20 years ago, and their disappearance and replacement largely with expensive housing-as-stock-investment has been met with perhaps not an exodus, but a re-distribution of practitioners and businesses of the creative industries to cities such as Bristol, Sheffield, Manchester and Glasgow.
 As new creative communities appear, so do the jobs and infrastructure, the supply and demand, the education and the application of newest practices, philosophies and methodologies.
 Almost unthinkably, London is in danger of becoming creatively stale in favour of chasing the rents of bankers and the construction investment of international corporations.